mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

     exchange they will give you a payment ID that you must include here.
     This is so they know which incoming transaction is from you.\
-    *If you forget to add your payment ID you should still be able to recover your funds by contacting the party you sent Monero to.*\
+    *If you forget to add your payment ID you should still be able to recover your funds by contacting the party you sent ArQmA to.*\
     *Long payment IDs are being deprecated.
 It is hidden by default.
 If you need to specify a long payment ID, you should enable it first on the [Settings &gt; Layout](#layout) tab.
 You should encourage